mui/material-ui/docs/src/pages/getting-started/supported-platforms/supported-platforms.md

 ## Server

 Because Material-UI supports server-side rendering, it needs to support the latest, stable releases of [Node.js](https://github.com/nodejs/node).
-We also try to support the [LTS versions that are in maintenance](https://github.com/nodejs/Release#lts-schedule1).
+Where possible, the [LTS versions that are in maintenance](https://github.com/nodejs/Release#lts-schedule1) are supported.
 Right now, it supports **node v8.x** and newer versions.

 ### CSS prefixing